Gerald J. Noonan

 In the hundreds of cases Attorney Noonan tried, he earned convictions in 80% of all the trials he prosecuted.
 Attorney Noonan won almost 90% of the cases he tried and prosecuted in the juvenile courts.
 As a prosecutor, Attorney Noonan tried 55 cases in the juvenile court and won convictions in 49 of those 55 trials.
 Attorney Noonan won 92% of the cases he prosecuted and tried in bench trials in the Brockton District Court.
 Of the 41 bench trials he prosecuted in the Brockton District Court, Attorney Noonan won convictions in 38 of the 41 trials.
 Attorney Noonan was the lead prosecutor in the 6-man jury session in the Wareham District Court.
 He tried 62 cases in the jury session and won convictions in 43 of those trials.

-Based on his extensive trial experience and successful track record of earning convictions, Attorney Noonan was assigned to try a number of complex, major felony cases in the Brockton Superior Court where he won convictions in 75% of the trials he prosecuted.
+Based on his extensive trial experience and successful track record of earning convictions, Attorney Noonan was assigned to try many complex, major felony cases in the Brockton Superior Court where he won convictions in 75% of the 12-man Jury Trials he prosecuted.

 Historic Civil Rights Conviction

-The victim was a 41 year-old African-American Brockton resident.
-On June 14, 1983, the victim was walking down Main Street in Brockton with a female friend at approximately 1:00 in the morning when several white males started calling him a “nigger.”
-The female walking with the victim stated that they yelled out, “Hey Niggers.”
+The victim was Amos Hilton, a 41 year-old African-American Brockton resident.
+On June 14, 1983, the victim was walking down Main Street and walked down Court St. and went to walk in a parking lot behind Continental Cable to go to Pete & Mary’s, a bar in Brockton with a female friend, Phylis Clark, at approximately 1:00 in the morning when several white males while sitting on a wall outside of Perkins Park on the side wall on North Main Street in Brockton, started calling him a “nigger.”
+The African American female walking with the victim stated that they yelled out, “Hey Niggers.”

-The victim and the female ignored the comments and continued walking down the street and suddenly the victim was struck by a motor vehicle.
-The victim was thrown up onto the hood and the windshield and rolled off the vehicle and landed on the street.
+The Amos Hilton and the African American female ignored the comments and continued walking down Main Street and suddenly the Defendant and Co-Defendant got into a motor vehicle and at a very high rate of speed pursued the victim and the female driving their car after the victim and his female friend who continued down Main Street and proceeded to walk into a vacant parking lot at which time the victim was struck by the motor vehicle that the Defendant was driving.
+Upon impact, the victim was thrown up onto the hood and the windshield and rolled off the vehicle and landed on the parking lot.
 While he was lying on the ground, two white males got out of the vehicle and started punching him in the face.
 One of the white male’s then started cutting him in the face with a knife.
 The white male yelled, “I’m going to kill you nigger” and the white male stabbed the victim in the back with a knife.
 The female with the victim cried out to the white male stabbing the victim, “Why are you doing this?”
 The white male responded, “Because he’s a nigger.
 You’ve got two seconds to walk or you’ll die too.”
 The female ran in terror screaming trying to find someone for help.
 The female identified one of the white males as the co-defendant.

 An independent witness was driving in a vehicle with three other people when she saw the vehicle strike the victim throwing him up in the air.
 This witness saw two white males get out of the vehicle and start punching the victim, as he was lying on the ground.
 This witness and the occupants of her car got out and ran over and said to one of the white males’, “Jesus Christ, what are you doing?”
 One of the white males answered, “Of, we’re just hitting a nigger.”
 The white males got back into the car and sped away burning rubber.

-When police arrived, the victim was bleeding from the face and back.
+When police arrived, the victim was bleeding from the face and back and sustained very serious and life threatening injuries to the face, neck, and kidneys along with stab wounds and a significant loss of blood.
+The victim was taken by ambulance to the Brockton Hospital and was admitted into the hospital for medical treatment.
 Police interviewed a witness who identified the operator of the vehicle speeding away from the scene as the co-defendant.
 A detective was dispatched to locate the co-defendant.
 The detective received a radio transmission that the defendant was the one who did the stabbing.
 The detective located the defendant on the street and interviewed him.
 The defendant gave the detective a false name.
 The defendant said that he had nothing to do with it and that police had nothing on him.
 The defendant told police that the co-defendant was the one who ran over the victim with the car.
 The defendant then changed his story several times.
 Police placed the defendant under arrest and police found a knife on the defendant.
 The knife was approximately eight and one-half inches long with a three and one-half inch blade.
 The tip of the blade had been broken off.
 Police observed that the knife had a reddish stain on the blade.
 The knife was submitted to the crime lab where it was determined that the reddish substance was blood.
 The knife wound to the victim’s face was so bad that he required plastic surgery.
 The knife wound to the back caused serious drainage of the victim’s kidneys.
+The case was extremely difficult to prosecute because the black male victim and the black female were in fear that they could be killed if they testified and they both did not want to testify.
+The black male lived in a very high crime neighborhood and the Brockton Police were unable to summons him for Trial and the Brockton Police Department was unable to locate him.
+Attorney Noonan went to the location where the black male victim and he was able to find him at approximately 1 am in the morning on the date that the Trial was scheduled to start.
+The black female was not located and she did not appear at Trial to testify as a witness which made it more difficult for Attorney Gerald J. Noonan to prosecute.

 The defendant was indicted for Violation of Civil Rights, Violation of Civil Rights with bodily Injury, Assault with Intent to Murder, Assault and Battery with a Dangerous Weapon to wit: motor vehicle, and Assault and Battery with a Dangerous Weapon to wit: a knife.

-After a three-day jury trial, Assistant District Attorney Gerald J. Noonan earned Guilty verdicts on the indictments.
+After a three-day jury trial in the Brockton Superior Court, Assistant District Attorney Gerald J. Noonan earned Guilty verdicts on all the indictments.
 Attorney Gerald J. Noonan obtained the first Civil Rights conviction in Massachusetts for Violation of Civil Rights causing Bodily Injury.

 Other Experience

-In 1969-70, while attending Stonehill College, Attorney Noonan worked as a Probation Officer Aide under Judge George N. Covett of the Brockton District Court.
+In 1969-71, while attending Stonehill College, Attorney Noonan worked as a Probation Officer Aide under Judge George N. Covett of the Brockton District Court where he gained valuable experience as a Probation Officer, the Probation Department, how Probation operated and about the criminal process and procedures.

 While attending Boston University in the early 1970s, Attorney Noonan underwent a 15-week internship under Massachusetts State Senator Joseph Timilty doing research and drafting legislation in the areas of health, education, welfare and urban development.